Gitavan/Gitavan/README.md

 - 💼 I'm currently looking into data science jobs
 - 🌱 I'm currently learning SQL
-- 💡 I'm interested in Asian literature and self-development, and I enjoy exploring new ideas and technologies.
+- 💡 I'm interested in Asian literature and self-development; I enjoy exploring new ideas and technologies.

 ## Projects

 Here are some of the projects I've been working on:

-- [Project 1 Name](link-to-project-1): Brief description of project 1.
+- [Sun's Wobble](Sun-Wobble-Due-To-Neptune-And-Jupiter): The Sun's movements affected by the gravitational forces of Jupiter and Saturn
 - [Project 2 Name](link-to-project-2): Brief description of project 2.
 - [Project 3 Name](link-to-project-3): Brief description of project 3.